 With a deep background in the public and private sectors, Doug Friednash represents local, regional and national clients in a wide range of industries with issues related to, lobbying, public policy, and government relations.
 Doug has spent his entire career operating at the intersection of law, business and politics and is well known for his ability to solve complex issues with practical solutions.

 Doug serves as the chair of the firm’s State & Local Legislation & Policy Group and the national political strategies practice group, which coalesces the firm’s unique expertise to solve policy, regulatory and legal problems for clients.
 In addition to his Colorado state and local government relations work in Colorado, Doug also represents clients across the country and in Washington DC.

-Doug has substantial experience within emerging regulated industries, as well as working on national issues such as energy, affordable housing, higher education, and transportation.
+Doug has substantial experience within emerging regulated industries, as well as working on national issues such as energy, affordable housing, higher education, health care and transportation.

 Doug regularly provides insights to national, state and local media on a variety of legislative and political issues.
 He also speaks to governmental entities and national conferences sharing his experience and knowledge about the regulated marijuana industry.